inmar/twine.js/README.md

   throw new Error(`Failed to retrieve todo due to error: ${response.error}` ) }
 ```

+## Concepts
+There are a number of important concept to keep in mind when integrating twine into your application.

+### Pipelines
+A pipeline is a collection of [components](#Components) that execute sequentially in the order they are added to the pipeline,
+and are split into 3 key sections: [Resource Services](#Resource-Service), [Request Templates](#Request-Template), [Requests](#Request).
+The combination of the components from these 3 sections make up a complete pipeline that is executed when twine runs.

+### Components
+Components are modules or plugins that modify or add functionality to the pipeline when they are added to it.
+Components can be written by consumers of twine to augment pipelines in ways not already included in the library.

+A more extensive explanation with examples is [available on the wiki](https://github.com/inmar/twine.js/wiki/Components).

+#### Resource Service
+A Resource Service represents a network resource to which requests can be made.
+Typically, this is an HTTP server, however any type of resource can function as a Resource Service as long as twine has been provided the functionality to understand it.
+<br />(Example: PostgreSQL as a Resource Service)

+These are the entry point for creating a twine Request Pipeline.

+#### Request Template
+Request Templates are children to a [Resource Service](#Resource-Service) and represent the instructions telling twine how to **repeatably** make a **specific** request to that service.

+#### Request
+A Request is the twine representation of a built [Request Template](#Request-Template) and is the terminal at which the request can have final options and modifiers attached before twine executes the entire pipeline to contact the service defined by the [Resource Service](#Resource-Service)

 ## Contribute
 This repository is a mono-repo containing the user-facing libraries `@inmar/twine-browser` and `@inmar/twine-node`.